 Use the Energy Opportunity Register to identify & track all energy projects.
 Track the details of important SEM practices, prioritize energy projects and determine what actions to take, track implementation status of energy projects and SEM practices, plan for persistence of energy savings on energy projects, and provide a critical link between projects implemented and the savings indicated by your energy intensity model.

-This course discusses options for calculating the costs, savings and the payback timeframe of energy projects.
+This course takes a common-sense approach to options for calculating the costs, savings and the payback timeframe of energy projects.
 It walks users through an example of calculating investment payback using the Simple Lifecycle Cost method (SLCC).

-This course provides a step by step process for identifying your organization's significant energy uses to help focus your energy project efforts.
-It provides an example of using the process and typical examples of significant energy uses.
+This course goes through a step-by-step process for identifying your organization's Significant Energy Uses (SEUs) to help prioritize your energy project efforts.
+It includes examples of using the process and identifies effective SEUs.